purduesigbots/pros-docs/v5/releases/kernel3.3.1.rst

 New features:

-- Fixed documentation in ADI file.
 - Added Support for Optical Sensor
 - Added Support for Rotation Sensor
 - Added Support for Distance Sensor

+Bugfixes:

+- Fixed documentation in ADI file.